The destiny of inheritor is with the destiny of Chinese dynasty declining down

-There is already a lot of information on the second generation of Baguazhang masters.
-Ma Gui was a very special Bagua master who was named as third generation, but in fact he was a true second generation master, and the true inheritor of Dong Hai Chuan’s lineage.
+While there has already been a lot of information written on the second generation Baguazhang masters, Ma Gui is a special case.
+He is a Bagua master who is normally considered a member of the third generation, but he was actually a true second generation master.
+Ma Gui was Dong Hai Chuan’s best lineage holder.

-Ma Gui (1851-1941), also named Ma ShiQing, was the owner of his family business, the Yongyi lumber company.
+Ma Gui (1851-1941), also named Ma ShiQing, was the owner of the Yongyi lumber company, which was his family’s business.
 His company had the honor of supplying wood for the emperor’s palace.
-This gave him frequent entry to the palace.
-Because of his family business his martial arts peers gave him the nickname ‘Wood Ma’.
+This gave him the chance to visit the palace frequently.
+Because of his family business, his martial arts peers came to call him by the nickname ‘Wood Ma

-When he was young the family business did well and they were prosperous, which afforded him a good education.
-At twelve years old he started to learn baguazhang with Dong Haichuan.
-Because his father was a sworn brother with Yin Fu (at this time in China it was common for men to become sworn brothers, to support each other no matter what), and to keep with proper Chinese customs and respect, as well as to maintain the proper generation order, Yin Fu was named as his teacher instead of Dong.
+When he was young, the family business did well and they were prosperous, which in turn allowed him to receive a good education.
+At twelve years old, he started to learn Baguazhang with Dong Hai Chuan.
+Since his father was a sworn brother with Yin Fu (at this time in China it was common for men to become sworn brothers and support each other no matter what), to keep with proper Chinese customs and respect, as well as to maintain the proper generation order, Yin Fu was listed as his teacher instead of Dong.

-In Dong Haichuan’s later years baguazhang was very popular in Beijing.
+In Dong Hai Chuan’s later years, Baguazhang was very popular in Beijing.
 Many wanted to make a living teaching it.
-But since most of his apprentices came from the lower levels of society they were always trying to prove themselves and it was hard to avoid injury or even death in fights to prove themselves, in order to make a name and a living.
-This went against the wishes of Dong Haichuan.
-He decided to teach someone who was literate, did not get into fights, and had no problems of livelihood, so he chose Ma Gui as his lineage holder.
+But since most of his apprentices came from the lower levels of society, they were always trying to prove themselves by dueling.
+At the time, this was a means by which martial artists could make a living and a name for themselves, but it was difficult to avoid injury or even death.
+This went against the wishes of Dong Hai Chuan, so he decided to teach someone literate, did not get into fights, and had no problems of livelihood.
+Therefore he chose Ma Gui as his lineage holder.

-Ma Gui’s natural talent surpassed many, and with Dong’s personal teachings and diligent training, he became the instrument for recording baguazhang.
-He received the most systematic development in baguazhang.
-His deep skills eventually surpassed all of Dong’s apprentices and others to come.
+Ma Gui’s natural talent surpassed many, and with Dong’s attention and diligent training, he became the instrument for recording and preserving the art of Baguazhang.
+He received the most systematic development in Baguazhang compared to Dong’s other students.
+His deep skills eventually surpassed all of Dong’s apprentices, as well as future practitioners still yet to come.

-Once Ma Gui’s skills were fully developed his arms were said to be like an apes, hanging to his knees, his abdomen and back were thick and strong, his body light as a swallow, and his eyes flashed out from a benevolent face.
+Once Ma Gui’s skills were fully developed, his arms were said to be like an ape’s, hanging to his knees.
+While his abdomen and back were thick and strong, his body light as a swallow and his eyes shone out from a benevolent face.
 He participated in many challenge matches and was never bested.
 Countless martial arts masters all fell in defeat from Ma Gui’s outstanding abilities.

-Because of Ma Gui’s upbringing and education, as well as his position with the Imperial household, he developed refined tastes and interests.
-One example is he enjoyed painting.
-He would often paint crabs and because of his skill in the crab postures and crab style of walking the circle, he earned a new nickname of ‘Crab Ma’.
+Because of Ma Gui’s upbringing and education, as well as the relationship he developed with the Imperial, he was possessed of refined tastes and interests.
+One example is that he enjoyed the act of painting, a common literati pursuit in imperial China.
+He would often paint crabs, and because of his skill in the crab postures and crab style of circle walking, he earned the new nickname of ‘Crab Ma.